AdobeDocs/experience-manager-65.en/help/communities/users.md

 ### Becoming a Member {#becoming-a-member}

-In the publish environment, depending on the [settings](sites-console.md#user-management) of the community site, a site visitor may become a community member
+In the publish environment, depending on the [settings](sites-console.md#user-management) of the community site, a site visitor may become a community member:

 * When the community site is private (closed):
   * By invitation